-Gallery Aferro is thrilled to announce “Activate: Market Street,” a new, year-round public art project transforming hundreds of linear feet of vacant storefront windows in Newark’s historic downtown district.
-Four storefronts owned by RBH Group on Market Street between Washington and University Streets will be activated nightly with films, animation, neon sculptures, kinetic and interactive art, and other kinds of self-illuminated artworks from local, national and international artists.
-Supported by RBH Group, and created by Gallery Aferro, the project delivers arresting, unexpected, and highly memorable experiences with contemporary art directly to the public, whether residents, students, workers or first-time visitors.
+Gallery Aferro is proud to have hosted “Activate: Market Street,” a year-round public art project transforming hundreds of linear feet of vacant storefront windows in Newark’s historic downtown district.
+The project ran for five years, from 2013 to its last iteration in 2018.
+During that time, several storefronts owned by RBH Group on Market Street between Washington and University Streets were activated nightly with films, animation, neon sculptures, kinetic and interactive art, and other kinds of self-illuminated artworks from local, national and international artists.
+Supported by RBH Group, and created by Gallery Aferro, the project delivered arresting, unexpected, and highly memorable experiences with contemporary art directly to the public, whether residents, students, workers or first-time visitors.

 Gallery Aferro is working very hard to bring more and more public art to the world and we need your help!
 Click here to donate and help us do more, make more, and share more.